portworx/px-docs/cli-reference-int.md

 #### pxctl volume create

-'pxctl volume create' is used to create a container-granular volume that can later be attached to a host running a container run-time or can be attached to from a container.
+`pxctl volume create`  is used to create a container-granular volume that can later be attached to a host running a container run-time or can be attached to from a container.

 It has the following options available.